The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: Impact on cosmological parameters

 This function is plotted in Figure \ref{fig:power_corr}.
 Note, however, that we have capped the function by hand at $\ell=750$ to be conservative, considering that our V-band transfer functions do not have support all the way to the maximum multipole used in the WMAP likelihood code, $\ell_{\textrm{max}}=1000$.

-The results from the corresponding CosmoMC analyses are tabulated in Table \ref{tab:parameters} in terms of marginal means and standard deviations, and plots of the marginal distributions are shown in Figure \ref{fig:parameters}.
-Here we see that there are small but noticeable shift in several parameters.
-For example, there is a positive shift of $0.4\sigma$ in the amplitude of scalar perturbations, $A_{\textrm{s}}$, and $0.3\sigma$ in the spectral index of scalar perturbations.
-Although relatively modest, these shifts are certainly large enough that they should be taken properly into account.
+The results from the corresponding CosmoMC analyses are tabulated in Table \ref{tab:parameters} in terms of marginal means and standard deviations.
+Here we see that there are only very small shifts in the resulting parameters, indicating good stability with respect to beam asymmetries in WMAP.
+For example, there is a positive shift of $0.2\sigma$ in the amplitude of scalar perturbations, $A_{\textrm{s}}$, and $-0.1\sigma$ in the spectral index of scalar perturbations.